CloudBindle/bindle/tester/docs/test_framework_jenkins.md

      cd ..
      rm -rf Bindle

 If something isn't installed, please do install the required component.
 You can take a look at Bindle and Bindle Tester readme to figure out how to install vagrant/vagrant plugins and the required perl modules.
-Then, verify the compenents again before moving on to the next step.
+Then, verify the components again before moving on to the next step.

 #### Step 4 - Configuring the project with jenkins
 Finally, we need to add and configure a jenkins job.
 After that, jenkins will automatically detect code changes in the develop branch and generate an html page with the test results for every build.